A magnetic avalanche as the central engine powering a solar flare: Reconnection throughout the flaring process

 \section{Reconnection throughout the flaring process}

-To give a brief overview of the flare, it was associated with an unstable flux rope containing a filament that initially appeared in our HRI$_{\rm EUV}$ images as a darker feature suspended in the corona due to EUV absorption by the embedded chromospheric material (Fig.\,\ref{fig:eui_slit}).
+To give a brief overview of the flare, it was triggered by a complex loop system exhibiting an X-shaped morphology (Fig.\,\ref{fig:eui_slit}) that destabilized a flux rope containing a filament.
+This filament initially appeared in our HRI$_{\rm EUV}$ images as a darker feature suspended in the corona due to EUV absorption by the embedded chromospheric material (Fig.\,\ref{fig:eui_slit}).
 The filament can also be seen at temperatures below 1\,MK, sampled by SPICE spectroscopic observations (Fig.\,\ref{fig:spice} and the accompanying online animation).
 STIX recorded an impulsive enhancement of the hard X-ray (HXR) emission due to bremsstrahlung with energies in excess of 25\,keV that lasted for about 2\,minutes between UT\,23:46 and UT\,23:48 (Figs.\,\ref{fig:phi} and \ref{fig:stix}).
-The following description of events is with respect to this epoch of the impulsive HXR phase around 23:47 UT that marks the flare onset, when both the soft and hard X-ray emission rise steeply.
+The following description of events is with respect to this epoch of the impulsive HXR phase around UT\,23:47 that marks the flare onset, when both the soft and HXR emission rise steeply.

-A distinct X-shaped configuration develops in the atmosphere, connecting the dark filament threads to the adjacent complex loop system (Fig.\,\ref{fig:eui_slit}) during the preflare phase, some 30\,minutes prior to the impulsive phase.
+A distinct X-shaped configuration develops in the atmosphere, connecting the dark filament threads to the adjacent complex loop system (movie associated with Fig.\,\ref{fig:eui_slit}) during the pre-flare phase, some 30\,minutes prior to the impulsive phase.
 Such an X-shaped structure is a typical observational signature of the various 3D geometries in which magnetic reconnection can occur \citep{2022LRSP...19....1P}.
 Here we observed persistent formation and bi-directional propagation of new bright strands at the site of the X-shaped structure.
-We demonstrate the spatial and temporal complexity of this evolution over two short 32\,s-long intervals in Fig.\,\ref{fig:eui_st}, using sequences of running-difference images.
+We demonstrate the spatial and temporal complexity of this evolution over two short 32 s long intervals in Fig.\,\ref{fig:eui_st}, using sequences of running-difference images.